PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 |Angelica|-|-|-|-|-|
 |Jordyn|-|-|-|-|-|

 Here is how we multiply matrices *P* and $Q^T$ together.
-To get the value of the first row, first column of our result (in our case Jake's estimated rating of Taylor Swift) we take the dot product of the first row of *P* and the first column of $Q^T$.
+To get the value of the first row, first column of our result (in our case Jake's estimated rating of Taylor Swift) we take the dot product of the first row of *P* and the first column of $Q^T.$

 ![Multiplying first row of *P* by first row of *Q*](http://guidetodatamining.com/markdownPics/firstRow1.png)